|

 Stars

-who once lived/live in Burgess Hill...
+who once lived here and were associated with Burgess Hill...

 - The